WebucatorTraining/ssis-55321A/L12-security-StepByStep.md

         6. Verify that your computer name is showing in the **From this location**  If it is not, click the <code class="nocopy">Locations</code> button and select your computer name from the list.
-        7. Click Advanced to allow you to browse for the Windows user account, and then click `Find Now`.
+        7. Click Advanced to allow you to browse for the Windows user account, and then click <code class="nocopy">Find Now</code>.
         8. In the Search results, highlight **SSISadminUser**, and then click <code class="nocopy">OK</code> to close the Advanced portion of the dialog box.
         9. Click <code class="nocopy">OK</code> again to close the Select User or Group dialog box.
 Leave the Login – New dialog